-Abstract (French version).
+Abstract (French version, Spanish version).
 The term ‘selfie’ corresponds to a late process of identifying a set of photo or video reflexive practices, related to the emergence of an aesthetic of subjectivity.
 Exploring the articulation between autonomy of shooting and participation in the action, as well as the take-off produced by conversational uses, this article shows that a media controversy triggered this phenomenon.
 In 2013, the denunciation of the narcissistic character of self-representation or disrespect of values and norms presents the selfie as a subculture.
 This condemnation led to a response of adhering to a gesture then identified as an impertinent and progressive signature.
 Contributing to its promotion, the controversy consecrated the selfie as a cultural form, and imposed it as the photographic practice most representative of contemporary visual expression.

 (This paper is a revised version of my keynote at the conference #Selfie –Imag(in)ing the Self in Digital Media, Marburg, 23th April 2015.)

 Just before leaving on a weekend, after stowing their luggage in the trunk of their car, Thelma and Louise, in Ridley Scott’s eponymous film from 1991, make what at the time nobody yet called a selfie.
 If this cult film bears any credit for its ethnographic quality, what is striking is the speed and spontaneity with which the two women lend themselves to this exercice.

 Not in the least hesitant, Louise (Susan Sarandon) seizes the Polaroid camera, holds it at arm’s length, and gets closer to her friend, Thelma (Geena Davis), who also immediately adopts the appropriate pose.
 This brief interlude of a few seconds, perfectly reconstructed by the film crew, seems to indicate that the act of situated self-photography1 is already commonplace.